 The National Weather Service in Wilmington, Ohio has issued a hazardous weather outlook for the region.

-Three to six inches of snow are expected across the region on Friday and the National Weather Service has issued a Winter Storm Warning for
+Three to six inches of snow are expected across the region on Friday and the National Weather Service has issued a Winter Storm Warning for all of Northern Kentucky.

 Northern Kentucky awoke Monday morning to temperatures in the single digits and a wind chill advisory from the National Weather Service.

 A FLASH FLOOD WATCH has been issued for the region by the National Weather Service in Wilmington from 2 p.m.
+Friday through Saturday afternoon.

 The National Weather Service has issued a TORNADO WATCH for Northern Kentucky through 8 p.m.
 Monday.